How thick does your Roof Light Glass Need to Be?

 The glass used in manufacture is the best indicator for safety levels so it is essential that you choose the right kind of glass for your rooflight.
 In order to ensure your utmost safety, the ideal specification should include an outer toughened pane and an inner panel of heat strengthened laminated glass.

-Toughened Glass
+What is Toughened Glass

 Otherwise known as tempered, toughened glass is specially treated to be far more resistant to breakage than standard glass.
 Toughened glass is ideal for the outer pane as it greatly reduces the chances of breakages.
 If smashed, it is made to shatter into multiple tiny fragments instead of larger more hazardous shards.

-Laminate Glass
+What is Laminate Glass

 Laminated glass is commonly used for safety and security purposes, because rather than shattering on impact, it simply cracks.
 The interlayer, which helps hold the sheets together, greatly reduces the danger of sharp glass fragments, and increases the durability of the pane.